-Various definitions of rumination have been put forward.
-For example, Mandall, Siegle, Shutt, Feldmiller, and Thase define rumination as the “tendency to engage in sustained, repetitive thinking about negative topics” (Mandell et al., 2014, p.
-35).
+There are a variety of proposed definitions for rumination.
+For example, Mandell, Siegle, Shutt, Feldmiller, and Thase (2014, p.
+35) define rumination as the “tendency to engage in sustained, repetitive thinking about negative topics.”

 Nolen-Hoeksema (1991, 2000) expanded the definition to include the consequences of our behavior and feelings, while also narrowing the definition so that it is limited to depression only.

-Specifically, Nolen-Hoeksema defines rumination as “repetitively focusing on the fact that one is depressed; on one’s symptoms of depression; and on the causes, meanings, and consequences of depressive symptoms” (Nolen-Hoeksema, 1991, p.
-569).
+Specifically, Nolen-Hoeksema (1991, p.
+569) defines rumination as “repetitively focusing on the fact that one is depressed; on one’s symptoms of depression; and on the causes, meanings, and consequences of depressive symptoms.”

 Despite the variations, the definitions converge on the premise that rumination is a repetitive behavior or pattern of thinking, which is often linked to negative feelings or the events that preceded these negative feelings and may extend to include future consequences of these feelings.